gapitio/grafana-mqtt-panel/README.md

 ## MQTT panel

 This plugin communicates with a MQTT broker through websocket to transmit and receive data.

+The panels have 2 types of design, text and gauge.
+NB!
+The unit is not displayed in gauge.
+Preferred unit for gauge is "short"

 It's used to get real time data from equipment, but can be used with anything that can send data to an MQTT broker.

 ### Some use cases